heptarch/heptarch.github.io/drafts/will.md

 \sum_{k=0}^n \ell^k \binom{N}{k} \sim  \frac{\ell^n N!}{n!(N - n)!} = \mathcal{O}\left[\left(\frac{1}{1-\alpha}\right)^N\left(\frac{\ell(1-\alpha)}{\alpha}\right)^n\right]
 $$

 using Stirling's formula.
 This is exponential in both $N$ and $n$, which for $N \sim 10^{10}$ neurons, is plausibly outside the computational reach of our simulators unless $n = \mathcal{O}(1)$.
-But even if they manage to reduce the search space to something reasonable, how do they know the target state is even *reachable* after a perturbation?
+But even if they manage to reduce the search space to something reasonable, how do they know the target state is *reachable* after a perturbation?

 ## Reachability